mrende1986/MatthewRende.github.io/README.md

 👋 Hi, I’m Matt Rende and this is my portfolio of data projects.
 I have experience in Corporate Philanthropy, Software Development and Project Management.

 When I'm not working, you can often find me coding, playing piano, surfing, learning new skills, and honing my skills on various areas including Machine Learning, Data Science and Data Visualization projects.
+I am currently enrolled in the Data Scientist path on Codecademy.

 I love working with different technologies & platforms and my current favorite ones are